 Without further ado, here are our top 10 favorite diversity podcasts—in no particular order.

 Code switching involves adjusting one’s behavior or expression in order to make others feel more comfortable, and that’s where NPR’s diversity podcast draws its name.
-After starting as a blog, journalists Gene Demby and Shereen Marisol Meraji take a half an hour every week to discuss race, culture and identity.
+Since 2013, journalists Gene Demby and Shereen Marisol Meraji have explored race, culture, and identity with insight and intellectual vigor.
+And while Meraji is now an occasional contributor, rather than a host, Code Switch remains as compelling and thought-provoking as ever.

 As important as these conversations are, they’re only meaningful if listeners turn their knowledge into action, and The Diversity Gap is about just that.
 Host Bethaney Wilkison talks to industry leaders about where they see gaps in diversity and offers solutions to fill them.

 In order to get where we’re going, we need to take a hard look about how we got here.
 Making Gay History is an oral history of key figures from the LGBTQ+ movement from 1945-1990.
-Tune in to hear about “both known and long-forgotten champions, heroes and witnesses” from history, according to the show’s description.
+The podcast mines author and historian Eric Marcus’s decades-old audio archive of rare interviews to create intimate, personal portraits of both known and long-forgotten champions, heroes, and witnesses to history.

 Host Porter Braswell wants to create a safe space to talk about how race can affect work experiences and outcomes.
 On the podcast, produced by the Harvard Business Review, leaders share their personal career journeys and talk about how race, equity and inclusion has influenced their paths.